 By 1989, Walmart saw the benefits of its supply chain management when its distribution costs were 1.7% of its sales, or less than half Kmart’s cost and just under a third of what Sears was spending at the time, according to Arkansas Business.

 Walmart’s SCM process is not based entirely on technology.
 The company has a sprawling network of nearly 160 distribution centers covering almost 120 million square feet and all within 130 miles of the stores it supplies, according to MWPVL International, a supply chain and logistics consulting company.
-About 81% of Walmart merchandise passed through those centers in 2013, the website said.

 The retailer also instituted cross-docking at its warehouses, a method that moves inventory directly from arriving or departing trucks.
 Products are taken from an arriving truck and packed in a truck bound for a store without lengthy storage in the warehouse, said inventory management software company TradeGecko.